 At Fresh Clothes, we know how messy your day-to-day life can be.
 Fresh Clothes weekly laundry service was created to help you get through each week and begin again with fresh, clean clothes.
-Here are 5 tips to get those stubborn stains out of your clothes.
+Here are 5 tips for stain treating your most stubborn of stains.

 Grass stains on clothes can be removed using an old toothbrush and white toothpaste.
 Just make sure it is a paste not a gel.
 Squeeze a small amount of toothpaste on the stain, dip the toothbrush in some clean water and gently scrub away the stain.
 Repeat as many times necessary.
 Then just rinse off and wash as normal, and your stain will be gone!